John-Ragland/John-Ragland/README.md

 ### Hi there 👋

-I'm a PhD student at the University of Washington.
+I'm a Postdoc at the University of Washington.
 Alot of my code associated with my current research is private.
 Please feel free to reach out to me if you have any questions.

 #### 🔭 I’m currently working on ...
-Ambient Noise Interferometry - using ambient sound to measure acoustic propagation in the ocean.
+Ocean Basin Acoustic Propagation with the Kauai Beacon - using sound to measure the temperature of the ocean.

 #### 📫 How to reach me: ...
 please feel free to reach out to me at jhrag (at) uw dot edu

 <!--
 **John-Ragland/John-Ragland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.